Hex27/mongomap/README.md

     -u          Refers to the URL of the target.
 Includes port and get parameters if you are using get requests.
     --method    Set to either "post" or "get".
-By default, this will be set to "get" --data      If you are using post requests, use this option to specify post data
+By default, this will be set to "get" --data      If you are using post requests, use this option to specify post data --file      Same as --data, but you specify a file containing the parameters instead.

 [*] --Flexibility--
     --cookies   Set cookies to send.
 Separate different cookies with &